JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/hello_test/index.md

 The test runner tool window lists the tests (organized by hierarchy) on the left and the test output on the right.
 It also has buttons for operations (e.g. re-run tests) and configuration (e.g. only show passing tests.)

-Let's change the assertion to make the test fail and re-run the tests:
+Let's change the assertion to make the test pass and re-run the tests:

-`embed:tutorials/visual_pytest/hello_test/test_player.py`
+`embed:tutorials/visual_pytest/hello_test/test_player02.py`

 In the tool window, click the green arrow to re-run your tests.
 The results look much different now: